Ge6ben/vuejs-ag-grid-server-side/README.md

-# vuejs-ag-grid-server-side
-### Effectively handling Huge Datasets: Developing a Server-Side Table for Vue.js Using AG Grid
+# Effectively handling Huge Datasets: Developing a Server-Side Table for Vue.js Using AG Grid

 AG Grid is a highly performant and feature-rich JavaScript grid library that provides solutions for displaying large amounts of data in tabular form on the web.
 It works seamlessly with popular frameworks and libraries such as Angular, React, Vue, and plain JavaScript.
 AG Grid stands out for its extensive set of features, including but not limited to sorting, filtering, grouping, pagination, inline editing, and exporting data, making it a popular choice for developers needing to handle complex data grids in their applications.